 What are you supposed to do once you reach 10 pull-ups in a row?
 Do you add weight or keep on doing volume routines to increase your numbers even further?
 The truth is that both approaches are legit, and it comes down to personal choice.
 The conditions you are in are also very important.

 I prefer to add weight and keep the repetitions low.
 This method has some advantages:

 1.You can focus on doing quality repetitions instead of pumping endless reps until you lose count.

 2.You need less volume to get stronger because the intensity is high.
 If you rely only on your bodyweight to build strength, sooner or later, the volume will reach epic levels eating a lot of energy and time.

-The downside of the weighted approach is that you need equipment and it’s easier to overtrain because the tonnage you are lifting is at a higher intensity.
-In order to avoid similar issues, you have to treat the weighted pull-up appropriately.
+On the other hand, the downside of the weighted approach is that you need equipment.
+Also, it’s easier to overtrain because the intensity is higher.
+To avoid similar issues, you have to treat the weighted pull-up appropriately.
 Many people, however, still consider it an assistance lift and don’t even use training cycles to get stronger.
-If you are serious about your pull-ups, at one point you will be forced to use more advanced programming plans.
+If you are serious about your pull-ups, at one point, you will have to integrate more advanced programming plans.

-However, at the end of the day you have to decide what is more important to you – brute strength or pure endurance, and train for it.
-Low reps alone won’t make you an endurance king while high reps won’t build the central nervous system (CNS) needed for low rep work.
-There is a difference between mid distance running and sprinting.
+However, at the end of the day, you have to decide what is more important to you – brute strength or pure endurance – and train for it.
+Low reps alone won’t make you an endurance king while high reps won’t build the central nervous system (CNS) required for low rep work.
+There is a difference between distance running and sprinting.

 When should I add weight to my pull-ups?